 “Behind their neglect are changing Republican voter opinions, which are becoming alarmingly more pro-Russian.
 According to a Morning Consult-Politico poll conducted in May, 49 percent of Republican voters consider Russia to be either an ally or friendly.
 Only 12 percent consider it an enemy.
 In 2015, only 12 percent of Republicans held a favorable view of Russian President Vladimir Putin, according to Gallup.
 As of February, that figure had jumped to 32 percent.”

-Here are a few disconcerting facts for republicans to consider while they resist standing up to Russia, and as they downplay the seriousness of Russia’s impact/ harm to our democratic institutions:
+Here are a few disconcerting facts for republicans to consider while they resist facing up to the fact that President’s behaviors fit all the descriptions of a Russian asset, and as they downplay the seriousness of Russia’s impact/ harm to our political discourse, as well as cultivating the seeds of division among various segments of the American population, exacerbated by their growing distrust towards our democratic governmental institutions:

 2.)
 “Deutsche Bank has already been fined millions of dollars in January 2017 for laundering Russian dirty monies to the tune of $10 billion dollars via various methods and entities including the Bank of Cypress.”